EnMasseProject/enmasse-workshop/README.md

 ### Creating addresses for this workshop

 Login to the messaging console URL given by the provisioned service.
-You should be automatically logged in with your OpenShift credentials (*NOTE* Right now this is not the case, you need to create a user in keycloak with 'manage' privileges).
+You should be redirected to the authentication service.
+On the side of the login form, you can see a button named "OpenShift".
+Click on that to authenticate your user using your OpenShift credentials.

-Create the following addresses:
+Once logged in, create the following addresses:

    * _temperature_ : type topic - used by devices to report temperature
    * _max_ : type anycast - used by Spark driver to report the max temperature